mostafaamer1234/unsupervised-clustering-of-time-series-segments/README.md

 # Description of algorithms

 - **Divide-and-conquer clustering**
   Takes the current list of series, picks one pivot at random, computes distances to that pivot, splits by the median distance, and recurse.
 Stopping conditions include hitting a depth limit, dropping under a minimum cluster size, or meeting a dispersion threshold.
-It is a light-weight top-down alternative to more complicated clustering tools.
+It is a light weight top down alternative to more complicated clustering tools.

 - **Closest pair search**
   For each cluster that has at least two series, iterate over all combinations, compute their distance, and keep the pair with the lowest score.
-Since clusters are small, the simple brute-force approach is fast enough and provides a good benchmark of similarity.
+Since clusters are small, the simple brute force approach is fast enough and provides a good benchmark of similarity.

 - **Kadane’s algorithm on absolute differences**
-  For each signal, absolute differences between consecutive points are calculated, and Kadane’s linear-time algorithm finds the subarray with the largest sum.
+  For each signal, absolute differences between consecutive points are calculated, and Kadane’s linear time algorithm finds the subarray with the largest sum.
 That section is marked as the “active” region when plotting.

 # Verification of the functionality with toy example